Surya443/Basic_MCP_server_client/README.md

 # Basic MCP Server-Client Implementation

-Just a simple python-based implementation of a Model Context Protocol (arxiv server implementation from deeplearningai's resources).Server and client system that integrates with arXiv and Brave Search for research paper retrieval and processing.
+A simple python-based implementation of a Model Context Protocol (arxiv server implementation from deeplearningai's resources).Server and client system that integrates with arXiv and Brave Search for research paper retrieval and processing.
+Late to the race but always wanted to implelment this :)

 ## Features